clayne/SSEModdingGuide/README.md

 ### Installing SkyUI

 _SkyUI_ can be installed like any other mod from their [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/12604?tab=description).
-Refer to Download and Installing Mods (LINK) for the procedures.
+Refer to [Downloading and Installing Mods](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#downloading-and-installing-mods) for the procedures.

 # Closing Thoughts